drewswaycool/Voxybuns.github.io/about.md

 This is my first time making and trying to maintain a blog.
 I have no schedule, no experience, and absolutely no idea of what I'm doing, but I think I'm gonna have a lot of fun, and I hope you'll tag along for the ride!

 — Voxy

+## Where to find me

+You can follow me on [Twitter](https://twitter.com/voxybuns), or join me and other Game Builder Garage enthusiasts on the [Super Mario Maker 2 + Game Builder Garage](https://discord.gg/WKeyVddP5v) Discord server!